Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 **Start**
 &e[===] &aSalvaged Mess &e[===]
 &b:sun: You have been given a collection of scrap materials.
 You will want to sell them to earn some money.
-In &6{delay}s &a, you will recieve a crate.
+In &6{delay}s &b, you will recieve a crate.

 **Repeat reminder**
 N/A